FishRapper Archived Ice Fishing Reports Section |

 Once a fish commits to making a move toward your jig, they are far more likely to strike.
 Watch your graph and you'll see what I mean; the jumpers can almost always be coaxed into striking.

-image denotes field report from a fishrapper reader (2/9) From Lake of the Woods, Mike Kinsela, Border View Lodge; "We have bounced back from the slow down we had with the cold front in the beginning of the week!
+(2/9) From Lake of the Woods, Mike Kinsela, Border View Lodge; "We have bounced back from the slow down we had with the cold front in the beginning of the week!
 Fishing the last few days has been great with many giant perch being caught as well.
 We continue to move houses to stay on fish!

 Being active with your jigging line has been producing more fish.
 Also a set line with a full minnow has been working well.
 Colors working the best have been gold and pink with white glow.